Achilles tendon rupture

 To reduce your chance of developing Achilles tendon problems, follow these tips:

 - Stretch and strengthen calf muscles.
-Stretch your calf to the point at which you feel a noticeable pull but not pain.
+Stretch your calf until you feel a noticeable pull but not pain.
 Don't bounce during a stretch.
 Calf-strengthening exercises can also help the muscle and tendon absorb more force and prevent injury.

 - Vary your exercises.
 Alternate high-impact sports, such as running, with low-impact sports, such as walking, biking or swimming.
 Avoid activities that place excessive stress on your Achilles tendons, such as hill running and jumping activities.

 - Increase training intensity slowly.
-Achilles tendon injuries commonly occur after abruptly increasing training intensity.
-Increase the distance, duration and frequency of your training by no more than 10 percent each week.
+Achilles tendon injuries commonly occur after an abrupt increase in training intensity.
+Increase the distance, duration and frequency of your training by no more than 10 percent weekly.

 |Calf stretch exercise|